-What does Sugar Mountain mean?
+What do you think Sugar Mountain means?

 Neil Young: Sugar Mountain Meaning